Wellness & Preventive Medicine

 Because our pets age much faster than we do and often do not exhibit outward signs of disease, we stress the importance of annual or semiannual physical examinations and wellness screening.
 This allows us to detect serious medical conditions in the early stages while they are still easily treatable or prevent serious conditions from developing altogether thus, helping your pet live longer.

 We work very closely with a 24/7 reference laboratory and consulting service for all of your pets lab work and diagnostic needs.
-The most common lab tests have a 24-48 hour turn around time with more extensive testing ranging from 24 hour to a couple of weeks.
-In more urgent cases, we have in house lab machines to run blood and urine diagnostics which takes around 20 minutes for results.
+The most common lab tests have a 24-48 hour turnaround time with more extensive testing ranging from 24 hours to a couple of weeks.
+In more urgent cases, we have in-house lab machines to run blood and urine diagnostics which takes around 20 minutes for results.

 We are proud to offer digital radiology.
 This state-of-the-art technology allows us to provide you with a quicker diagnosis for your pet.
 It also uses less radiation than traditional x-rays.
-Through X-rays, we can find valuable information about your pets bones, GI tract, respiratory tract, heart, and more.
+Through X-rays, we can find valuable information about your pet's bones, GI tract, respiratory tract, heart, and more.
 To retrieve the best image possible, your pet needs to stay completely still.
-In some cases, we may need to sedate your pet with a fast acting local anesthesia.
-Interpretation of radiographs take great skill from your veterinarian and at times may need to be sent out for a consult.
+In some cases, we may need to sedate your pet with fast-acting local anesthesia.
+Interpretation of radiographs takes great skill from your veterinarian and at times may need to be sent out for a consult.

 Ultrasound & Echocardiography

 We are happy to perform a complete ultrasound examination of your pet's abdomen.
 Ultrasonography is an imaging technique used to view internal organs by recording reflections, or echoes, of ultrasonic waves.
 We record a 2-dimensional digital photograph of the organ(s) in question.